Follow in the Footsteps of Walter White (Breaking Bad) and Saul Goodman (Better Call Saul) with These Iconic Filming Spots

 In the few minutes I was there, I witnessed a man dressed in a black Heisenberg t-shirt stood smiling for pictures, while his girlfriend in a Better Call Saul blouse gleefully clicked away.

-While this mega hit is long gone, its prequel returns for a fourth season in 2018, with rumors of appearances from more beloved BB characters.
+While Breaking Bad is a mega hit long gone, its prequel returns for another season, with rumors of appearances from more beloved Breaking Bad characters.
 What better way to prepare for the upcoming show than to revisit some old haunts and new settings from the spinoff?